junu3148/junu3148/README.md

 ##  Connect with me:

 # 👨‍💻 Backend Engineer & Web Developer

 ## 📝 Introduction

-- 😀 저를 객관적으로 잘 파악하고 있다고 생각합니다.
+- 😀 I believe I have a good objective understanding of myself.
-- 😀 계획을 세우고 추진하는 능력이 뛰어납니다.
+- 😀 I excel at planning and executing those plans.
-- 😀 문제 해결과 응용력이 뛰어납니다.
+- 😀 I have strong problem-solving and application skills.
-- 😀 효율을 높이고 개선하려고 끊임없이 생각합니다.
+- 😀 I am constantly thinking about how to improve efficiency and make enhancements.

 ## 💡 Profile